 A popular African proverb states: 'When two elephants fight, it is the grass that suffers.'
 Shows like Now and Then, Here and There and Grave of the Fireflies point to the grass, the suffering of the masses at the bottom.
-Legend of the Galactic Heroes tackles the questions of war from above - from a historical and political perspective - thus shining its illuminating brilliance upon the giants who move and shake our world.
+Legend of the Galactic Heroes tackles the questions of war from above - from a historical and political perspective - thus shining a brilliant light upon the giants who move and shake our world.

 Unsurprisingly, the narrative juggles a multitude of subplots, counterplots, and intervening twists - so many, in fact, that recalling them all at once is impossible.
 Moreover, around this core of political rivalry, it also wraps layers of momentous space battles.
 With troops counted in the millions and fortresses the size of planets, the battles encompass the kind of mind-boggling scale only an epic of this calibre could sustain.
 Nevertheless, while complex in design, LOGH feels neither rushed nor bombastic, and organises components of its plot with the easy-to-follow logic of a jigzaw.
 This is perhaps the unique quality that marks it out as a masterpiece: the confidence it shows in its own deliberate elegance to inspire with dialogue even as it entertains with action.